Cherifi-Houdaifa/Weather-App/README.md

 # Weather-App

-A Weather App using the openweathermap API
+#### A Weather App using the openweathermap API

+## Technologies Used:
+- Html
+- Css
+- JavaScript
+- Webpack
+- Babel